Guidelines for contributors

 If you have an article that meets our guidelines that you want to contribute, send it to firstname.lastname@example.org.
 Or, if you’re keen to write an article but you’re not sure what on or how to go about it, feel free to drop us a line explaining your idea and we can give you some guidance on it.

 Articles will be fully accredited to their authors.
-Please submit a clear, colour photo of yourself and some brief information (such as level of study, and topics of interest) that can be used in your personal profile.
+Please submit a clear, colour photo of yourself and some brief information (such as place and level of study, and topics of interest) that can be used in your personal profile.
 Links to your personal or professional social media accounts and blogs can feature in your profile.